jamesbattersby/esp8266-landing-lights/README.md

 It may look a bit odd that the RX line from the Wemos is going to the LED data line.
 This is simply because I decided to use GPIO3, which is labelled RX on the Wemos PCB.

+## Installing
+The only thing that needs care is the installation of the ultrasonic sensor, as this can give false readings from reflections off other objects in the garage.
+The first thing is to get a mount / enclosure for it.
+There are many available from on-line 3D printing stores and eBay.
+I found it best to mount the sensor at number plate height.
+I used a standard electrical wall box to hold the Wemos.
+I know this is obvious, but put some insulating tape over the screws used to fix the mountings to the wall.

+## Set-up
+TODO: Add notes on issues and set-up.